MileHacker Logo

 Off-Island Attractions

-Remote parks and nearby keys offer additional historical and natural wonders.
+Remote parks and nearby keys offer additional of historical and natural interest wonders.

 Nearby Wonders

-• Dry Tortugas National Park: Remote park with Fort Jefferson, a massive 19th-century coastal fortress.
+• Dry Tortugas National Park: Remote park with Fort Jefferson, a huge 19th-century coastal fortress.

 • Turtle Hospital (Marathon): Educational tours to see rescued and rehabilitating sea turtles.
 Hour north of West.